 Forklift trucks are a common feature in personal injury compensation claims.
-Their size and weight, coupled with their speed and the type of environments they’re used in, mean that any accident involving one tends to be serious.
+Their size and weight, coupled with their speed and the type of environments they’re used in, means that forklift accidents tend to be serious.

-If you’re unfortunate enough to be injured in a forklift truck-related incident – either as a driver, a fellow employee or a site visitor – you may be within your rights to make a claim.
+If you’re unfortunate enough to be injured by a forklift – either as a driver, a fellow employee or a site visitor – you may be within your rights to make a claim.

 Table of contents

-- What type of accidents can lead to a claim?
+- What type of forklift accidents can lead to a claim?

 - How do I know whose fault it was?